Cysharp/MagicOnion/README.md

 [📖 Table of contents](#-table-of-contents)

 ## About MagicOnion
-MagicOnion is a RPC framework for .NET platform that provides bi-directional real-time communications such as [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) and [Socket.io](https://socket.io/) and RPC mechanisms such as WCF and web-based APIs.
+MagicOnion is a modern RPC framework for .NET platform that provides bi-directional real-time communications such as [SignalR](https://github.com/aspnet/AspNetCore/tree/master/src/SignalR) and [Socket.io](https://socket.io/) and RPC mechanisms such as WCF and web-based APIs.

 This framework is based on [gRPC](https://grpc.io/), which is a fast and compact binary network transport for HTTP/2.
 However, unlike plain gRPC, it treats C# interfaces as a protocol schema, enabling seamless code sharing between C# projects without `.proto` (Protocol Buffers IDL).